nsg/homer/DOCS.md

     GET /api/hue/lights/

-Only return the lamp with the specified id.

-    GET /api/hue/lights/<id>

-Only return the lamp with the specified name.
-Note that this is an exact match.
+Only return the lamp with the specified id or name.

-    GET /api/hue/lights/<name>
+    GET /api/hue/lights/<id|name>

 Inspect the software version of the lamps